 Choosing "Highline" adds between 10% and 12% to the weight of a Silverbirch Canoes Firefly 14 (depending upon construction), and adds 4Kg (8.8lb) to a Silverbirch Canoes Broadland 16 (in all constructions).

 Anyone familiar with the world of wooden canoe building will sooner or later come across scalloped inwales: shaping on the gunwale section on the inside of the hull to provide scuppers through which water may be drained.

-Scuppers make sense in wooden craft which need to be fully drained before being stored sunny side up.
-Downsides of expense and harder maintenance may be more significant where canoes are stored inverted.
+Scuppers come with downsides, such as expense and harder maintenance, but make sense in wooden craft which need to be fully drained before being stored sunny side up rather than inverted.

 Since 2006, new speciality trims have emerged within high-end composite canoe building.
 Most are ill-suited to canoes built in other ways as they involve a vacuum-infused rail (typically carbon and aramid) around a non-structural foam core.
 Variants have included a cork core.
 Weight savings over wooden, vinyl or aluminium gunwales can be significant, and the aesthetics and minimal maintenance requirements get touted as selling points.

 With appropriate tools for splinting, field-repair may be practicable with wooden gunwales.
 The likelihood of damaged gunwales sufficing without repair is perhaps highest with aluminium, but vinyl is most likely to survive abuse without needing repair.
 Aluminium and vinyl are generally the easiest to replacement.
 Major repairs to infused rails can be more involved, and may require a return-to-factory arrangement.